Facebook loses bid to stop revenge porn lawsuit by 14-year old girl

 The company argued in court that it took the picture down on more than one occasion as soon as it was notified.
 The girl's lawyers said Facebook should have prevented republication of the photo by using a process to identify and track the image.

+Back in 2011, Facebook said that it uses Microsoft (MSFT, Tech30) technology called PhotoDNA to detect child exploitation material.
+The tool can prevent photos from ever being uploaded on the site.

+Commenting on the judge's ruling, the company said it does not allow nudity and sexual exploitation on its network.
+"There's no place for this kind of content on Facebook and we remove it when it's reported to us," a spokesperson said.

-Her lawyers said the photo was posted on Facebook as an act of revenge.
+The girl's lawyers said the photo was posted on Facebook as an act of revenge.
 They compared posting the photo to a method of child abuse.
 They also said the posts amounted to hate speech.

 The girl is seeking damages for misuse of private information, negligence and breach of the Data Protection Act.